telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

         </tr>
         <tr>
             <td><b>Path</b></td>
-            <td>The path refers to the exact location of a page, post, file, or another asset.
+            <td>The path refers to the exact location of a page, post, file, or asset.
 The path resides after the hostname and is separated by a forward slash (<code>/</code>).</td>
         </tr>
         <tr>
             <td><b>URL</b></td>